-7.2.2 The Services Account
+The Services Account

-The deficit in the services account (net) widened by 18.8 per cent from \$\frac{1}{2}\$,743.2 billion in 2010 to \$\frac{1}{2}\$,259.5 billion.
-This was attributed to out-payments in respect of financial services, personal and business travels, insurance, computer and information services, professional and technical services, as well as operational leasing activities.
-However, deficits on freight, communications and construction services reduced.
+The deficit in the services account (net) widened by 18.8 per cent from N2,743.2 billion in 2010 to N3,259.5 billion.
+This was attributed to out-payments in respect of financial services, personal and business travels, insurance, computer and information services, professional The deficit in the services account (net) and technical services, as well as operational widened by 18.8 per cent from N2,743.2 leasing activities.
+However, deficits on freight, billion in 2010 to N3,259.5 billion. communications and construction services reduced.
 The deficit in respect of transportation, travels, government services and other business services accounted for 30.5, 28.2, 4.9 and 28.3 per cent of total outflows, respectively.